Snowflake-Applied-Field-Engineering/cortexchecker/CortexRoleTool/TOOL_QUICKSTART.md

-# Cortex Unified Tool - Quick Start Guide
+# Cortex Tool - Quick Start Guide

-Get up and running with the Cortex Unified Tool in 5 minutes!
+Get up and running with the Cortex Tool in 5 minutes!

 ## What You'll Need